 Education

-🎓 PhD in Computer Science (Theoretical Quantum Computing)
+🎓 Master’s in Computer Science (Theoretical Quantum Computing)

 🎓 Integrated MSc in Photonics